wandersonwhcr/romans/README.md

 ## Integrations

-This library can be used as dependency for other projects, making integrations with other libraries or frameworks easier.
-If you want to add more items in this list, please, open an issue or create a pull request.
+This library can be used as dependency for projects, making integrations with libraries or frameworks easier.
+If you want to add more items in this list, please, open an issue or create a pull request, adding your project alphabetically.

 * [Illuminate Romans](https://github.com/wandersonwhcr/illuminate-romans): Laravel Illuminate Romans Integration
 * [Kirby Romans](https://github.com/moevbiz/k3-romans): Kirby CMS Integration